-The majority of University of Houston-Victoria undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,295 of the 3,012 undergrads enrolled received financial aid.
-University of Houston-Victoria meets 69 percent of the demonstrated financial need for undergraduates.
+In 2022, 1,295 of the 3,012 undergrads enrolled received financial aid.
+University of Houston-Victoria meets 69% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $12,217 a year.
-Around 59 percent of University of Houston-Victoria undergrads take out student loans to cover any remaining costs.
+Around 59% of University of Houston-Victoria undergrads take out student loans to cover any remaining costs.
 University of Houston-Victoria graduates who have student loans graduate with an average of $6,382 of student loan debt.